imareeq/star_slayer_project/README.md

 # Mini Games

-## Matching Card Memory Game
+## 1. Matching Card Memory Game

 **Topic(s) Covered**: AI Hallucination

 ### Lore
-* You and Sidekick wander into an abandoned BANK in search of Sidekicks missing part following a lead on his radar.
+* You and Sidekick wander into an abandoned BANK in search of Sidekicks missing memory chip following a lead on his radar.
 * Upon arrival, sidekicks radar homes in on a vault, guarded by (evil org character).
 Luckily, he is sleeping.
 * Unlock the vault and steal the component inside without waking up the guard.
 * The vault will start ringing if too many incorrect attempts are made.